 - Always, wear sunscreen when using retinol.
 If you aren’t diligent with sun protection, even the best and most effective ant-ageing ingredients won’t assist to get you the results you’re looking for.

-- Dump artificial ingredients: If your Retinol has denatured alcohol, find something else as it can lead to unwanted skin irritation or increase the risk of a reaction.
-The Foundation: Flawless Retinol & Vitamin C Lotion is 100% natural.
+- Dump drying ingredients: If your Retinol has denatured alcohol, find something else as it can lead to unwanted skin irritation or increase the risk of a reaction.

 - Look for vitamin C: Vitamin A and C work synergistically together, so you'll get the benefits of both when it comes to building collagen.
 The Foundation: Flawless Retinol & Vitamin C Lotion has both Vitamin A and Vitamin C. Double Whammy!

-- Be sure to apply your retinol product around your eyes, and follow/or start with a moisturiser or eye cream.
-You can choose to moisturise before or after retinol, using moisturiser before retinol minimises any dry side effects you may experience from your retinol assisting to shed your dead skin cells.
+- If your skin isn’t sensitive, apply your retinol product around your eyes, in conjunction with a moisturiser before or after retinol.
+Using an eye cream before retinol minimises any dry side effects you may experience from your retinol assisting to shed your dead skin cells.

-- Retinol is not recommended in conjunction with facial peels or deep exfoliation treatments not for pregnant or breastfeeding women.
+- Retinol is not recommended in conjunction with facial peels or deep exfoliation treatments, nor for pregnant women.

 - Store your Retinol away from direct light and don't expose the lotion to air.